 To complete the evaluation and to claim CME, please follow the steps below:

-- Be sure you are logged in on the ASTRO Academy
+- Be sure you are logged in to the ASTRO Academy.

 Certificates of Credit

 CME certificates of credit are only available to participants who have completed the online evaluation tool.
 Participants will have online access to their certificate upon completion of the evaluation.
 Participants can access, print and save their certificate from ASTRO Academy.

 Physicist attendees will not receive certificates of credit from ASTRO.
 The names of physicist attendees will be sent to CAMPEP 45 days after the meeting.
 Credits will not be sent to CAMPEP for anyone who completes the evaluation after Tuesday, January 2, 2024.

 Disclosure of Vested Interest

 ASTRO is an accredited provider of continuing medical education.
 Since our accreditation is important to us, we plan activities that are compliant with the ACCME and the content or format of CME activities and related materials will promote improvements or quality in health care and not a specific proprietary business interest or commercial bias.
 Planning Committee members and speakers are required to disclose the existence of any financial or other relationship with the manufacturer(s) or any commercial product(s) or provider(s) of any commercial services discussed in an educational presentation.

 Any conflicts of interest are resolved prior to participation.
 In addition to written disclosure, presenters will disclose any vested interest or their intention to discuss off-label use of pharmaceuticals or devices, if applicable, to the audience at the beginning of their presentation and in accordance with the Accreditation Council for Continuing Medical Education standards and the Food and Drug Administration requirements.